FengJiaming/DI3-S5/README.md

 # DI3-S5-Twitter
-This is projet of the lesson Database .
+This is the projet of the course Database .